 Federal Reserve Chairman Ben Bernanke said on Tuesday that the worst U.S. recession since the Great Depression was probably over, but the recovery would be slow and it would take time to create new jobs.

-Even though from a technical perspective the recession is very likely over at this point, it's still going to feel like a very weak economy for some time, Bernanke said after giving a speech at a Brookings Institution conference.
+Even though from a technical perspective the recession is very likely over at this point, it's still going to feel like a very weak economy for some time, Bernanke said at the Brookings Institution, a Washington think tank.

 The general view of most forecasters is that that pace of growth in 2010 will be moderate, less than you might expect given the depth of the recession because of ongoing headwinds, Bernanke said, citing tight credit conditions and other economic restraints.

-He spoke on the one-year anniversary of the collapse of Lehman Brothers, which sparked a global panic that forced the Fed to cut interest rates to almost zero percent.
+He spoke on the one-year anniversary of the collapse of Lehman Brothers investment bank, an event that sparked a global financial panic, and a week before Fed officials meet to review their policy options.

-Bernanke's comment implicitly acknowledges the possibility of a stronger-than-expected V-shaped U.S. recovery.
+Bernanke's comments implicitly acknowledged the possibility of a stronger-than-expected V-shaped U.S. recovery.
 The latest Blue Chip survey of economists predicts that growth will expand by a brisk 3 percent annual rate in the third quarter.

 Asked about the Obama administration's plan for a sweeping overhaul of U.S. financial regulation, Bernanke said he was optimistic it would be concluded, but acknowledged that U.S. lawmakers have so far been more focused on health-care reform.

 I feel quite confident that a comprehensive reform will be forthcoming.
 This has just been too big a calamity and too serious a problem, and clearly regulatory problems were part of it, he said.